-TiWorker is a WMI (Windows Modules Installer) Worker Process which is related to Windows Update.
+TiWorker is a WMI (Windows Modules Installer) Worker Process that is related to Windows Update.
 Usually, the error occurs after an update has run.
-In this fix, i will list 5 methods which you can use to attempt and stop tiworker from consuming your CPU.
+In this fix, I will list 5 methods that you can use to attempt and stop tiworker from consuming your CPU.

-Download and run Reimage Plus to scan and restore corrupt and missing files from here, and then see if the usage by the process TiWorker.exe has dropped, If not, move to Method 2
+Download and run Restoro to scan and restore corrupt and missing files from here, and then see if the usage by the process TiWorker.exe has dropped, If not, move to Method 2

 Hold the Windows Key and Press X. Choose Control Panel.